heroalone/Garfield/README.md

 ## Warranty and License <a name="license"></a>

-You acknowledge and agree that the software is provided to you on an "AS IS" basis, without warranty of any kind, express or implied.
+You acknowledge and agree that the software is provided to you on an **AS IS** basis, without warranty of any kind, express or implied.

 Garfield is released under the GPLv3 license.
 See the separate license file for details.
 Briefly, it allows users to legally copy, distribute, and modify.
 However, any distribution of derivative code must also be open source and abide by the same GPLv3 agreement.

 ## Contributing <a name="contribute"></a>

-We welcome any feedback, comments, suggestions or contributions to help improve Garfield.
+Any feedback, comments, suggestions or contributions to help improve Garfield is highly welcome.
 If you have encountered any issues or have ideas for new features, please let me know.
 There are a few ways to contribute:

 #### Contact the Developers

 For questions or comments, please contact the lead developer Dr. Haijun Liu: haijun.liu@gmi.oeaw.ac.at.
 I'm also excited to hear about any new findings you may have using this software, DO let me know!

 #### Submit Issues